 Myanmar is the largest country in mainland South-East Asia.
 Located between China, India, and Thailand, Myanmar lies in an area of dynamic political and economic development.
 Myanmar’s diverse population is estimated at around 60 million, with eight major ethnic groups comprising over 100 ethnic nationalities.
-Despite its size and strategic location, Myanmar is also the poorest country in the region, with almost a third of its population estimated to be living in poverty.
+Despite its size and strategic location, Myanmar is also the poorest country in the region, with around one quarter of its population estimated to be living in poverty.

 Australia-Myanmar bilateral relationship

-The Australian Government’s engagement with Myanmar was for many years limited by the nature of the ruling military regime there.
+Prior to 2011, Australia’s engagement with Myanmar was, for many years, limited by the nature of the ruling military regime there.
 Nonetheless, Australia consistently expressed concerns over Myanmar’s human rights record and delivered humanitarian aid.
-The Australian Government maintains an embassy in the former capital and commercial centre of Rangoon (Yangon).
-Australia maintains a longstanding ban on defence exports to Myanmar.
-On 7 June 2012, Senator Carr announced that Australia would lift its autonomous travel and financial sanctions on Myanmar, in order to lend further support to the reforms underway.
-This took effect on 3 July 2012.
+The Australian Government maintains an embassy in the former capital and commercial centre of Yangon.

 Recent developments in the bilateral relationship

-On 7 June 2012, the Foreign Minister Senator Bob Carr announced Australia would lift Australia's autonomous travel and financial sanctions on Myanmar.
-This took effect on 3 July 2012.
+On 3 July 2012 Australia's lifted autonomous travel and financial sanctions in relation to Myanmar.
 Australia's arms embargo remains in place.

-Acknowledging Myanmar's reform program, on 16 April 2012 the Australian Government also announced that it would normalise our trade and investment relationship with Myanmar, discontinuing a policy of neither encouraging nor discouraging trade.
+On 16 April 2012, Australia discontinued a policy of neither encouraging nor discouraging trade, and now encourages and facilitates trade and investment ties with Myanmar.
 With the exception of a ban on defence exports, instituted in 1991, Australia has never applied general trade or investment sanctions on Myanmar.